domenic/promises-unwrapping/README.md

 ### The Deferred Specification Type

-The Deffered type is used to encapsulate newly-created promise objects along with functions that resolve or reject them.
+The Deferred type is used to encapsulate newly-created promise objects along with functions that resolve or reject them.
 Deferred objects are derived by the GetDeferred abstract operation from either the Promise constructor itself or from a constructor that subclasses the Promise constructor.
 This mechanism allows promise subclasses to install custom resolve and reject behavior by creating constructors that pass appropriate functions to their resolver argument.

 Deferreds are Records composed of three named fields: